imbus/testbench-cli-reporter/README.md

 Make sure the user has rights to access the test project you want to work with.

 ```
 ?
-Enter your login name: vadaj
+Enter your login name: testbench-user
 ?
 Enter your password: ****************
 ```